Armenian Food and Wine Tour of Saryan Wine Street + Sightseeing | Yerevan, Armenia

 I tried the Alluria, which is made from 2 Armenian grapes.
 It wasn’t sweet but was very different and had a good body.
 It was strong and I liked it a lot!

 Next, we headed to Wine Time Restaurant.
-You can eat in a dining room or on the outdoor terrace.
-We ate in a dining room with lots of international and domestic wines displayed on the wall.
+You can eat in a tasting room or on the outdoor terrace.
+We ate in a dining room with lots of international and domestic new wines displayed on the wall.

 I started with a delicious, semi-sweet Voskevaz wine.
 It was much lighter than the first one.
 Then, we got some food!
 We started with beet root paste with chips, fig paste, grilled peppers with tomato, and dolmas.
 The dolmas are beef and rice wrapped in grape leaves.